balvig/utensils/README.md

 ### vcr

-Disables all outgoing http requests except for examples marked with :allow_http, which will be cached with VCR
+Configures vcr to work with rspec and disables all outgoing http requests not marked with :vcr

 ```ruby
 describe 'examples' do